kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 <p align="center">Example of compound binary thresholds </p>
 <br>
 <img title="undistorted test1" alt="alt" src="./writeup_images/img_thresholding_test5_a.png"  style=" margin:10px 40px; width: 100%" />
-<p align="center">Binary thresholding using compound thresholds on RGB, saturation and gradient magnitude</p>
+<p align="center">Binary thresholding using compound thresholds on RGB, saturation, X/Y gradient, and gradient magnitude/direction</p>
 <br>

 #### 2.4.
 Describe how (and identify where in your code) you performed a perspective transform

 Perspective transformation is done in <code class=redcode>perspectiveTransform()</code> located in `./common/sobel.py` lines 18 to 28.  `perspectiveTransform()` takes receives source (`source`) and destination (`dest`) points, and the image to transform.
-It first calls `cv2.getPerspectiveTransform()` to obtain the transformation matrix `M`.
+Prior to the first transformation, `cv2.getPerspectiveTransform()` is called to obtain the transformation matrix `M`, as well as the inverse transformation matrix `MInv`.
 Next, it calls `cv2.warpPerspective()` to apply the perspective transformation on the input image using the calculated transformation matrix.

-The exact coordinates of source and destination points used for the transformation were selected through a review of a number of test images, aiming to convert the converging lane lines to parallel lines post transformation.
+The exact coordinates of source and destination points used for the transformation were selected through a review of a number of test images, with the goal of converting the converging lane-lines to parallel lines post-transformation.

 We ended up using the following source and destination points: